ZahraS98/IUI-Project/frontend/README.md

 ## Usage

-- To start the ==local== expo server, type `npx expo start` in same directory as package.json file <br/>
+- To start the <mark>local</mark> expo server, type `npx expo start` in same directory as package.json file <br/>
    - To connect to official expo server, type `expo start` <br/>
+- For ADV:
-- For ADV: Start Emulator
+  - Start Emulator
   - Then enter `a` in same console-window, where you started your expo-server.
 It will install the Expo Go App on your ADV and start the App
+- For Device:
-- For Device: Scan QR-Code and follow the link.
+  - Scan QR-Code and follow the link.
 It will open the app in your Expo Go App

 ## Contributing